tufts-ml/ssl-for-echocardiograms/README.md

 ### Image-level predictions

-For example, if you want to run a fully supervised baseline on our suggested split1 of the TMED-18-18
+For example, if you want to run a fully supervised baseline on our suggested split1 on the TMED-18-18

 ```
 bash launch_fs_fold0.sh run_here